tealyt/Marginless-MediaWiki/README.md

 # Marginless-MediaWiki
-A skin for MediaWiki sites to remove all margins
+A skin for MediaWiki sites to remove all margins.
 Thats literally it